-An hour’s drive north, inland from Cosenza and you are surrounded by the sweeping and scenic Pollino and Dolcedorme mountains until you arrive in the sleepy town of Castrovillari.
+An hour’s drive north, inland from Cosenza and You’ry surrounded by the sweeping scenic Pollino and Dolcedorme mountains, until arriving in the sleepy town of Castrovillari.

 Bordering Basilicata and based at the foot of the mountains within the Pollino National Park – Italy’s largest national park – you can’t but help feel as if you’re in an amphitheatre of soaring mountains and stunning gorges.

 Castrovilliari is Pollino’s main town and lies in a natural hollow: Conca del Re, around 360 metres above sea level, whilst enveloped within the Calabrian Apennines.

 Each street and lane you traverse in Castrovillari seems as if you are confronted with a steep craggy mountain in the distance – very picturesque.

 The paved tree-lined and clean streets are a pleasure to wander through whilst passing the town’s Palazzo di Città (town hall) built in 1933.

 Quaint streets with vistas to the mountains awaits a traveller…